Mini-XML 4.0 Programming Manual

 Create a new text fragment node.

-mxml_node_t *mxmlNewText(mxml_node_t *parent, int whitespace, const char *string);
+mxml_node_t *mxmlNewText(mxml_node_t *parent, bool whitespace, const char *string);

 Parameters